OlaInFlowers/DisifyApiTests/README.md

 ## Description

-So the first way to test API requires writing request, using endpoint according to disify doc-umentation writing endpoint - requires just email parameter and email address
+So the first way to test API requires writing request, using endpoint according to disify documentation writing endpoint - requires just email parameter and email address

 Positive single email test verification get response - results displayed in JSON string, as above with additional information that email is whitelisted (it wasn’t mentioned in the doc-umentation)